keeperdao/kips/KIP-0/KIP-0.md

    - `adopted` Review has recommended `accept`, and tokenholders did not object.
    - `declined` Review has recommended `reject`, and tokenholders did not object.
    - `withdrawn` Has been withdrawn by the author.
-   - `living` Has been accepted once, and may be updated by subsequent proposals.

 - **`created`** Date that the proposal was created.
 Should be in [ISO 8601](https://wikipedia.org/en/wiki/ISO_8601) format (YYYY-MM-DD).